 These days, additional doses of the drug are delivered to Israel, for testing them on another patient who is in serious condition at the Ichilov Hospital, and possibly on other patients in the future.
 If it turns out that this drug is effective in treating coronavirus, it may be in the line of drugs that will significantly change the effect of the virus in the world.

 Chloroquine is a long-acting drug that has been used for the prevention and treatment of malaria and other inflammatory diseases for over seventy years.
 This drug has anti-inflammatory activity, and several studies in the past have found that it has the potential for large-scale antiviral therapy by altering the level of acidity in body fluids, which prevents virus infection of the cells.
 This activity of chloroquine may underlie the success recorded in China when using this drug to treat coronavirus disease and related pneumonia.
 This drug is relatively inexpensive and safe, and is used when active intervention is necessary in addition to supporting the body systems.

-In addition to the relatively successful drugs, more than 100 clinical trials are currently carried out to search for new or old methods of treatment, which allows to choose the best treatment for coronavirus infection.
-Other drugs besides the ones mentioned above are Kaltera, Resolesta, Xofluza, Hyperimmune Globin, Interferon Alfa-2B.
+In addition to the relatively successful drugs, more than 100 clinical trials are currently underway to search for new or old methods of treatment, which allows you to choose the best treatment for coronavirus infection.
+Other drugs besides the ones mentioned above are Kaltera, Resolest, Xofluza, Hyperimmune Globin, Interferon Alfa-2B.

 Source: Infomed System